|

 pick any major hits from the album is impossible but commercially

-got a rather impressive background story too.
-Romani thought
+song got a rather impressive background story too.
+Romani

-that the set didn't have a strong single and in only one night
+thought that the set didn't have a strong single and in only

-he wrote "Paradise"; indeed a remarkable effort!
-The
+one night he wrote "Paradise"; indeed a remarkable

-record also included the catchy "Hold tight" that was the second
+effort!
+The record also included the catchy "Hold tight" that

-spirit.
-That track is just a perfect combination that brings
+untouched in their spirit.
+That track is just a perfect combination

-the result to the highest level of musical art.
-The track list
+that brings the result to the highest level of musical art.

-ends up with "Stop for love", Malavasi' first ballad
+The track list ends up with "Stop for love", Malavasi'

 One

-fact that all the melodies were so amazingly strong and hard
+the fact that all the melodies were so amazingly strong and

-to resist.
+hard to resist.
 These facts weren't created by chance though.
-It

-was something that Romani and Malavasi were well aware of.
-According
+It was something that Romani and Malavasi were well aware

 The

-among all the Goody music/Little Maco productions.
-The flawless
+even among all the Goody music/Little Maco productions.
+The

-production must have been a golden stone given by the treasury
+flawless production must have been a golden stone given by

-of the music in heaven.
-If there are any album with Change a
+the treasury of the music in heaven.
+If there are any album

-new listener might choose, this is the one and you wont get
+with Change a new listener might choose, this is the one and

 After